idaholab/malamute/doc/content/source/bcs/CoupledSimpleRadiativeHeatFluxBC.md

 ## Description

-This boundary condition computes the radiative heat flux from the boundary specified boundary to an assumed surrounding blackbody:
+This boundary condition computes the radiative heat flux from the specified boundary to an assumed surrounding blackbody:

 \begin{equation}